 - (i) The Group enjoys bank overdraft facilities with its bankers.
 These facilities are secured by general hypothecs over the Group's assets, by a special hypothec over properties of the Group, by pledges taken over various insurance policies and by personal guarantees of the directors and shareholders.
-The annual interest rate on bank overdrafts and bank balances overdrawn range from 4.9% 9.25%. - (ii) During the year ended 31 December 2016, Dizz Finance P.L.C. issued €8,000,000, 5% unsecured bonds to the general public.
+The annual interest rate on bank overdrafts and bank balances is 4.9%. - (ii) The bank loan represents the BOV MDB COVID-19 ASSIST which benefits from the support of the MDB COVID-19 Guarantee Scheme launched by the Malta Development Bank.
+It bears a fixed interest of 2% for the first two years and is repayable in monthly instalments of € 35,720 for the first twelve months and € 36,620 for the remaining forty eight monthly repayments.
+The facility shall be repaid over a period of six years inclusive of a six-month moratorium on capital and interest and followed by a six-month moratorium on capital only. - (iii) During the year ended 31 December 2016, Dizz Finance P.L.C. issued €8,000,000, 5% unsecured bonds to the general public.
 These bonds were fully subscribed and listed on the Malta Stock Exchange.
 Total proceeds from these bonds amounted to €8,000,000.
 Total costs incurred by the Group to issue the bonds amounted to €242,811.
-These costs are being amortised in the statement of comprehensive income over the period of the bond. - (iii) During the year ended 31 December 2018, D Shopping Malls Finance P.L.C. issued €7,500,000, 5.35% unsecured bonds on Prospects MTF.
+These costs are being amortised in the statement of comprehensive income over the period of the bond. - (iv) During the year ended 31 December 2018, D Shopping Malls Finance P.L.C. issued €7,500,000, 5.35% unsecured bonds on Prospects MTF.
 Total proceeds from these bonds amounted to €7,500,000.
 Total costs incurred by the Group to issue the bonds amounted to €82,770.
 These costs are being amortised in the consolidated statement of the comprehensive income over the period of the bond.